abeleinin/os/ostep/virtualizing-memory/README.md

 ### Other Approaches

 - **Segregated lists**: If a particular process has one (or a few) popular-sized requests, keep a separate list just to manage object of that size; all other requests are forwarded to a more general memory allocator.
 - **Slab allocator**: When a given cache runs low on free space it requests some **slabs** of memory from a more general memory allocator.
-Slab allocator avois frequent initialization and destruction sycles by keeping freed objects in a particular list in their initialized state thus lowering overhead.
+Slab allocator avoids frequent initialization and destruction cycles by keeping freed objects in a particular list in their initialized state thus lowering overhead.
 - **Buddy allocation**: Free memory is conceptually thought of as one big space of size $2^N$.
 Uses recursive search that divides free space by two until a block big enough to accomodate the request is found.
 When freeing data, the allocator checks if their "buddy" (or neighboring block) is free; if so, it coalesces the two blocks.

 ## Paging: Introduction